Freskoko/bikewebsitebergen/README.md

 # todo

-add depeneccies to poetry

 fix line not perfect

-fix website
+fix it so that website looks col and pass name of station too

 fix docker to match website